smeehan12/standalone-recast-tutorial/_episodes/04-workflow-intro.md

 <img src="../fig/Steps.png" alt="Steps" style="width:600px">

-> ## Exercise
-> [FIXME: do a short exercise if needed to turn the hard-coded path to their DAOD into a command-line variable.
-Stress that it would probably make their lives easier when developing their analysis to try and avoid hard-coding things that could change when the analysis is RECASTed]
-{: .challenge}

 ## Workflow

 The workflow description specifies how all the steps "fit together".
 It accomplishes this by specifying exactly where all the data to be input to each step comes from - whether it be user-provided (i.e. "init" data) or output from a previous step - and how each step will be executed.